onflow/flow/flips/20201310-storage-fees.md

 ## Objective

-Limit the maximum amount of storage each account has to prevent storing huge amount of data on chain.
+Limit the maximum amount of storage each account can use to prevent storing huge amount of data on chain.

-A minimum amount of storage will be provided to each account when it is created.
+A minimum amount of storage capacity will be provided to each account when it is created.
 Additional storage can be purchased by using the **StorageFees** smart contract.
 Storage can also be refunded using the same contract.

 ## Motivation